 The laws on data protection set out a number of different reasons for which a company may collect and process your personal data.
 We’ll outline below what those reasons are and how we stack up with them:

 In specific situations, we can collect and process your data with your consent.
 For example, when you tick a box to receive email newsletters.
 When collecting your personal data, we’ll always make clear to you which data is necessary in connection with a particular service.
 Normally where you see a * that means the data is mandatory.
+For example, we collect date of birth to verify you are over the age of 18 in order to recieve a newsletter or other marketing communications should you express you wish to hear from us.
 Anywhere else there is a field without * denoted, it’s entirely up to you whether you share that information.
 Sharing it usually gives us a more accurate picture of you, so we can tailor things in the future and cut the ‘noise’ out of messages, offers, or updates that aren’t relevant to you.
 A great example of this is around dietaries.
 A lot of our customers are vegan, so choosing to share that with us helps us talk to you about just vegan products as often as we can.

 In certain circumstances, we need your personal data to comply with our contractual obligations.
 For example, if you order an item from us for home delivery, we’ll collect your address details to deliver your purchase, and pass them to our courier.
 We review the contracts of our hand selected couriers on a regular basis to ensure they look after your data like its family too – and we’re confident they all comply with the very latest regulations.